rolandrgarceau/linked-lists/README.md

 ## Gotchas

-'node' object has no attribute 'next' if we initialize with init and not __init__ .
+'node' object has no attribute 'next' if we initialize with 'init' and not __init__ .
 Watch what you write!
+It will work and fail at runtime.
+See if you can figure out why the .ipynb file will not print_reversed.